Asynchronous Distributed Optimization with Delay-free Parameters: Problem Formulation and Prox-DGD

 \subsection{Synchronous Prox-DGD}

 To present the algorithm in a compact form, let $x_i\in\mbb{R}^d$ be a local copy of $x$ in \eqref{eq:consensusprob} held by node $i\in\mc{V}$, and define

-Also let $\mb{W}=W\otimes I_d$ where $W$ is an averaging matrix\footnote{We say a matrix $W=(w_{ij})\in\mbb{R}^{n\times n}$ is an averaging matrix associated with $\mc{G}$ if it is non-negative, symmetric, stochastic, and satisfies $w_{ij}=0$ if and only if $\{i,j\}\notin \mc{E}$ and $i\ne j$.
-This matrix can be easily formed in a distributed manner, with many options listed in \cite[Section 2.4]{shi2015extra}.} associated with $\mc{G}$.
-We use $k\in\mathbb{N}_0$ as iteration index and $\mathbf{x}^k$ as the value of $\bx$ at iteration $k$.
+{ Let $\mb{W}=W\otimes I_d$ where $W\in\mathbb{R}^{n\times n}$ is an averaging matrix associated with $\mc{G}$: \begin{definition}[averaging matrix] A matrix $W\in\mathbb{R}^{n\times n}$ is called an averaging matrix associated with $\mc{G}$ if \begin{enumerate}[1)] \item $W$ is symmetric and doubly stochastic, i.e., it is non-negative, and each row and each column sums to $1$; \item For any $i,j\in\mc{V}$, $w_{ij}>0$ if $\{i,j\}\in\mc{E}$ or $i=j$, and $w_{ij}=0$ otherwise. \end{enumerate} \end{definition} This matrix can be easily formed in a distributed manner, with many options available, as outlined in \cite[Section 2.4]{shi2015extra}.} We use $k\in\mathbb{N}_0$ as iteration index and $\mathbf{x}^k$ as the value of $\bx$ at iteration $k$.
 Then, the Prox-DGD algorithm progresses according to the following iteration:

 where the parameter $\alpha>0$ is the step-size.

 Prox-DGD can be seen as the proximal gradient descent method for solving the following penalized problem of \eqref{eq:consensusprob}: